-Students are subject to disciplinary action for several types of misconduct or attempted misconduct, including but not limited to:
+Students are subject to disciplinary action for misconduct or attempted misconduct, including but not limited to:

 3. Disorderly conduct, disturbing the peace, or failure to comply with the directions of an IFR employee or field school staff member acting in his/her official capacity;

-7. Dishonesty, such as cheating, multiple submission, plagiarism, or knowingly furnishing false information to the IFR;
+5. Dishonesty, cheating, plagiarism, or knowingly furnishing false information.

-8. Forgery, alteration, or misuse of IFR documents, data, or identification;
+6. Forgery, alteration, or misuse of IFR documents, data, or identification.

 AVOIDING LEGAL DIFFICULTIES ABROAD